milvus-io/pymilvus/doc/source/res/Intro_to_Indexes.md

 }
 ```

-.. _nsg:
 ## RNSG

 **RNSG** (*Refined Navigating Spreading-out Graph*) is a graph-based indexing algorithm.
-It sets the center position of the whole image as a navigation point, and then uses a specific edge selection strategy to control the out-degree of each point (less than or equal to `out_degree`).
-Therefore, it can reduce memory usage and quickly locate the target position nearby during searching vectors.
+It sets the center
+position of the whole image as a navigation point, and then uses a specific edge selection strategy to control
+the out-degree of each point (less than or equal to `out_degree`).
+Therefore, it can reduce memory usage and
+quickly locate the target position nearby during searching vectors.

 The graph construction process of RNSG is as follows: